 An ISBN number can be used to identify the book’s code digits, language, publisher, book title, edition, and format.
 The ISBN is used internationally and requires a different number for each version of the book.

-To get an ISBN for a self-published book, there are a few options to consider.
+To get an ISBN number for a self-published book, there are a few options to consider.
 You can receive a free one from Amazon, or you can buy your own.

 Should I get a free ISBN from Amazon, or buy my own ISBN?